goharbor/harbor/docs/harbor-doc-reorg/install_config/configuration/reconfigure_manage_lifecycle.md

 # Reconfigure Harbor and Manage the Harbor Lifecycle

-You can use docker-compose to manage the lifecycle of Harbor.
-Some useful commands are listed as follows (must run in the same directory as *docker-compose.yml*).
+You can use `docker-compose` to manage the lifecycle of Harbor.
+Some useful commands are listed below.
+You must run the commands in the same directory as `docker-compose.yml`.

-Stopping Harbor:
+### Stop Harbor:

 ``` sh
 $ sudo docker-compose stop